 How do I remove my Document360 project from the Google search index?

-1. Navigate to Settings () > Knowledge base site > Article settings & SEO in the Knowledge base portal.
+Go to Settings () > Knowledge base site > Article settings and SEO > SEO tab, click Edit in Robots.txt, paste the following code, and click Update.

 User-Agent: Googlebot